← All posts

 Department (EU-hosted).
 AEMS provides a hosted service in EU data centres.
 Exam submissions are uploaded, processed, and stored under a defined retention schedule.
 A Data Processing Agreement governs the relationship.
 The university is the data controller; AEMS is the data processor.
 This tier is suitable for departments that want shared workflows, centralised rubric management, and administrative oversight.

 Institutional (on-premises).
 AEMS is deployed inside the university’s own infrastructure.
 The university controls all data residency, network access, and AI provider configuration.
-AEMS servers are never contacted except for license validation, which transmits no student data.
 This tier is suitable for institutions with strict data governance requirements or existing on-premises AI infrastructure.

 The three tiers are not separate products.
 They are deployment configurations of the same codebase.
 An examiner who starts with the Personal tier and later moves to a Department deployment uses the same interface, the same rubric format, and the same grading pipeline.
 The difference is where the data lives and who is responsible for it.